Birdwatcher's Diary™

 The Information ("i") icon on the upper-right gives you a choice of reading this online manual and registering your software with Stevens Creek Software (optional but allows us to provide you with support).

-On the bottom of the screen are two icons:
+On the bottom of the screen are three icons:

 The content of the post will be preset to a summary of the sightings (the number seen, the location, and the date), along with your trip notes from the Archive screen.
 You can of course modify it as you wish.
 The "lock" icon allows you to specify the "Facebook privacy" of the post (your friends, just your birding friends, etc.).
 The Include map checkbox will add a link to a Google map showing each of your sightings, and the Include sightings, post as note checkbox does just what it says - includes a complete list of all your sightings and posts this update as a "Facebook note," because it would be too long for a Facebook status update (unless your list of sightings was awfully short!).